Leo Ramírez

-Leonardo 'Leo' del Cristo Ramírez Rodríguez (born 20 June 1992) is a Spanish footballer who plays for UD Tamaraceite as a midfielder.
+Leonardo 'Leo' del Cristo Ramírez Rodríguez (born 20 June 1992) is a Spanish footballer who plays for Tercera Federación club Alzira as a midfielder.

 Football career

 Born in Las Palmas, Canary Islands, Ramírez finished his graduation with UD Las Palmas' youth setup, and made senior debuts with the C-team in the 2011–12 campaign.
 In January 2013 he was promoted to the reserves in Tercera División.

 On 11 September 2013 Ramírez played his first match as a professional, coming on as a second-half substitute in a 3–1 win at CE Sabadell FC, for the season's Copa del Rey.
 He made his league debut on 14 December, starting and playing the full 90 minutes in a 0–2 home loss against Real Madrid Castilla.

 On 30 August 2015 Ramírez was loaned to Segunda División B side CP Cacereño, in a season-long deal.
 Roughly one year later, he moved to fellow league team Arandina CF also in a temporary deal.

 On 15 July 2017, Ramírez moved to UE Llagostera also in the third division, on a one-year loan deal.